IamROxorg/opti_scripts/README.md

 - Simple tools to make Windows cleaner and faster

 Use everything at your own risk, but nothing here should cause problems.

+If you want a breakdown of what Useless.bat does (biggest script) just check scriptbreakdown.txt.